Australian Opal Freeform Cabochon no.16 media thumbnails

 Origin Lightning Ridge, New South Wales, Australia

-Piece type Unique piece
+Item Type Unique piece

 The elongated proportion (17.72 × 7.30 mm, ratio ≈2.4:1) was a deliberate lapidary decision: the spherical silicon pattern responsible for the play of color extended in that direction in the original fragment, and reducing it to a squarer format would have sacrificed the band.
-The lapidary respected that geometry and left the silhouette in free-form to maximize the visual effect.

 • Closed bezel setting (925 silver or other precious metals) — the 5.5–6.5 Mohs hardness requires full side protection.
-A low bezel that wraps around the perimeter protects the edges without hiding the play of color on the upper face.

 The symbolic properties attributed to minerals belong to cultural and historical traditions.
 They are shared for educational purposes, not as medical advice or a substitute for professional care.

-How to recognize genuine Australian opal
+How to Recognize Genuine Australian Opal

 Does this opal really come from Lightning Ridge?